 If the named format corresponds to a format function after the lookup, Morgan returns the format function, which is then assigned to formatLine, else, it corresponds to a token set.
 Morgan compiles the token set into a format function through the compile function - one of the most important functions in the Morgan package.

-The compile Function
+How the compile Function Works

 The compile function accepts a token set and returns a function that has the interface of a format function.
 How does it do this?